-Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Article 49 UNCAC Though not entirely similar the provisions of AUCPCC may include joint investigative bodies.
+Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Article 49 UNCAC Though not entirely similar the provisions of Article 19(5) AUCPCC may include joint investigative bodies.
 ECOWAS Protocol has no similar provisions.
 Establishment of joint investigative bodies to conduct joint investigations in matters involving more than one State.
 The EFCC Act allows for such efforts.
-The EFCC has co- operated with similar bodies in other countries including the United Kingdom, United States and Brazil.
+The EFCC has cooperated with similar bodies in other countries including the United Kingdom, United States and Brazil.
 In the case of Brazil the investigations and prosecution resulting from this co-operation resulted in the return of millions of USD proceeds of crime to a Brazilian bank.

-Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Article 50 UNCAC AUCPCC and ECOWAS Protocol have no similar provision.
+Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Article 50 UNCAC uncaccand controlled delivery, establish electronic Protocol have no similar provision. provision. gas investigative measures and allow for the admissibility evidence obtained through such techniques.
 Allow the use of special investigative techniques such as controlled delivery, establish electronic surveillance and undercover operations as investigative measures and allow for the admissibility of evidence obtained through such techniques.
 The Evidence Act Powers granted the ICPC and EFCC in Nigeria to investigate broadly include the use of such special investigative techniques as mentioned in the conventions.
-S 6 of the EFCC Act specifically alludes to the use of " investigative and control techniques."
+S 6 of the EFCC Act specifically alludes to the use of "investigative and control techniques."
 MLA treaties have been signed with only a few countries.
 There is need to enter into more bilateral and multilateral treaties.